-It’s hard to know which parenting books are worth the read and which are better left on the shelf, can leave most moms and dads feeling like they’re looking for a needle in a haystack.
-My background in psychology, and experience as a childcare worker, educator, and parent, I have had the opportunity to read a lot of theories and books about raising children.
-These are the best parenting books that I have found for new parents!
+Knowing which parenting books are worth the read, and which are better left on the shelf, can leave most moms and dads feeling like they’re looking for a needle in a haystack.
+My background in psychology, and experience as a childcare worker, educator, and now parent; have given me the opportunity to read a lot of theories and books about parenting, child development, educating children, and raising psychologically healthy kids.

 So I thought I’d help ease the burden of decision-making by sharing some of my favorite positive parenting books as a way of paying this knowledge forward.
 While many of these books about raising kids cater to new parents and parents of young children.
 Even the well-seasoned parent with multiple children can find a helpful parenting book worth the read on this excellent list of resources for caregivers.
 This list of parenting books is so good, I’ve read most of them twice!
 You might also enjoy positive discipline books for parents and teachers.

 What are the best parenting books for New Parents?

 Below is a list of the best parenting books that can help new parents and caregivers navigate the sometimes treacherous waters of family life and parenthood as children grow through their toddler and preschool years and into their childhood and teenage years.